The datapine Blog

 Inventory Management Best Practices

-As we have seen all along with this article, inventory management is not something that is limited solely to warehouses; manufacturing companies need data on trends (seasonal information, price point, buying behaviors and patterns, etc) to make sure they always have enough for retailers.
+As we have seen all along with this article, inventory management is not something that is limited solely to warehouses; manufacturing companies need data on trends (seasonal information, price point, buying behaviors and patterns, etc.) to make sure they always have enough for retailers.
 Retailers need data to effectively manage their restocking, and FMCG to bring fresh products and optimize processes every day.
 To master the art of inventory management, here are a few tips.

 a) ABC Analysis for categorization